nabilVindas/GeoLab/README.md

 * outDirCentroidsAtlas : output directory of command computeCentroids.
 * ${nbThreads} : number of threads to use for OpenMP.

+To extract the bundles of the atlas from a subject you first need to compute the tractogram (.tck/.trk/.bundles), register it to the same space your atlas is (recommended : image-based with ANTs) and resample it to the same number of points per streamline (both the tractogram and the atlas).
 Then use the ProjectAtlasGeoLab command :

-    $ ProjectAtlasGeoLab -i input${format} -a atlasDir -ref referenceImage.nii -o outputDir -nbPoints 15 -an NeigborhoodAtlas -anc CentroidsAtlas -nbThreads ${nbThreads}
+    $ ProjectAtlasGeoLab -i input${format} -a atlasDir -ref referenceImage.nii -o outputDir -nbPoints ${nbPoints} -an NeigborhoodAtlas -anc CentroidsAtlas -nbThreads ${nbThreads}

 * Replace ${format} with {.trk, .tck, .bundles} according to your tractogram format.